murali44/ServerlessScalingDemo/README.md

 - Test the service by navigating to the url in a browser.

 ![browse](https://i.imgur.com/kQaahT5.png "browse")

+## What does this API

+- This is a simple GET API which return the string `Hello` followed by a name stored in an environment variable.

 - Here's the endpoint I deployed: https://pfw8pdesyf.execute-api.us-east-1.amazonaws.com/dev/helloworld